Batsuit: Batman: Arkham

 In the final sequel Arkham Knight the Batsuit takes on its most advanced and detailed look ever seen.
 The suit consists of two parts: a skintight MR fluid bodysuit with hard points made of titanium-dipped tri-weave (a la The Dark Knight), and armor plating more akin to that of an armored knight of Medieval Europe.
 The armor panels are highly articulated as seen in the trailer where Bruce is suiting up, and able to expand and contract with the form of the wearer—the chest armor is motorized and has high tensile wire to hold the pieces in place as he breathes and moves—giving the suit a far less bulky appearance than other previous versions and allowing it to compress around wounds caused by anything that gets past the armor's defenses.
 Arkham Knight also introduces to the utility belt arsenal the voice synthesizer, a gadget that allows Batman to digitally recreate the voice of someone else should that voice be needed to command enemies or digital systems.

 The Arkham Knight wears a highly military-inspired Batsuit and an Arkham symbol on his chest.
 His mask is a helmet that not only conceals his identity but features a heads-up display to keep track of his manned and unmanned forces throughout Gotham City.
 The mask also shows a map of Gotham City, seen on numerous occasions when he fights Batman.
 The ears on the mask serve two purposes, one to transmit commands to his troops and drones and second as psychological intimidation and mockery to the Batman.
 The Arkham Knight knows the influence of symbols and has adopted the Arkham Institution logo as his own in place of the bat emblem.
 He wears a red urban warfare style camouflage and a low slung utility belt akin to that of paratroopers.
-Beneath the cowl is another mask, known as a Tactical Visor in both the character showcase and referred to as such by GCPD officer Aaron Cash in red, with no eyes or mouth.
-This visor is later broken but repaired when The Knight is redeemed and featured as the mask of the main character in the Red Hood DLC pack.
+Beneath the cowl is another mask, known as a Tactical Visor.